Buying or Receiving Seed or Transplants

 Variety Notification and Approval

-Regardless of documentation provided or variety approval given, all hemp grown in Wisconsin testing over 0.3 percent total delta-9 THC in DATCP's pre-harvest regulatory test must be destroyed if that lot is not eligible for a re-sample.
+Regardless of documentation provided or variety approval given, all hemp grown under the DATCP Hemp Program testing over 0.3 percent total delta-9 THC in DATCP's pre-harvest regulatory test must be destroyed if that lot is not eligible for a re-sample.

 Seed and Transplant Sources